-- Complete a graduate application. - Hold a baccalaureate degree (or equivalent) from an accredited university or college in engineering, mathematics, or science. - Submit official transcripts (in English) of all previously completed undergraduate and graduate course work. - Have a minimum cumulative GPA of 3.0 (or equivalent). - Submit scores from the GRE.
-This is recommended if candidate's degree is from an ABET accredited institution, otherwise scores are required. - Submit a one page statement of purpose. - Submit two letters of recommendation from academic or sources (three are recommended). - International applicants whose native language is not English must submit scores from the TOEFL, IELTS, or PTE.
+• Complete a graduate application.

+- Hold a baccalaureate degree (or equivalent) from an accredited university or college in engineering, mathematics, or science. - Submit official transcripts (in English) of all previously completed undergraduate and graduate course work. - Have a minimum cumulative GPA of 3.0 (or equivalent). - Submit scores from the GRE. - Submit a one page statement of purpose. - Submit at least two letters of recommendation from academic or sources (three are recommended). - International applicants whose native language is not English must submit scores from the TOEFL, IELTS, or PTE.
 A minimum TOEFL score of 90 (internet-based) is required.
 A minimum IELTS score of 6.5 is required.
 The English language test score requirement is waived for native speakers of English or for those submitting transcripts from degrees earned at American institutions.